-Nordic Group Limited (Nordic or the 'Company'), together with its subsidiaries (the 'Group'), is a global solutions provider in areas of System Integration, Maintenance, Repair, Overhaul & Trading, Precision Engineering, Scaffolding, Insulation Services and Petrochemical & Environmental Engineering Services.
-The Group's Systems Integration and Precision Engineering operations are based in both Singapore and China; our head office and warehouse are located in Singapore, and our two production facilities are located in Suzhou, People's Republic of China (PRC).
-The Group is segregated into the following divisions:
+Nordic Group Limited (Nordic or the 'Company'), together with its subsidiaries (the 'Group'), is a global solutions provider in areas of System Integration, Maintenance, Repair, Overhaul & Trading, Precision Engineering, Scaffolding, Insulation Services, Petrochemical & Environmental Engineering Services and Cleanroom, Air & Water Engineering Solutions.
+The Group's Precision Engineering operations is based in Suzhou, People's Republic of China (PRC); our head office and three production facilities are located in Singapore.
+The Group also has subsidiaries in Suzhou and Malaysia and is segregated into the following divisions:

-- Systems Integration Division: We turn systems into solutions by providing Flow, Automation and Navigation solutions - Maintenance, Repair, Overhaul & Trading Division: We provide after-sales service support for the marine, oil & gas and infrastructure industries. - Precision Engineering Division: We design and build tooling systems, and provide turnkey production solutions for the aerospace, marine, medical, oil & gas, and electronic manufacturing industries. - Scaffolding Services Division: We provide scaffolding and alternative access solutions for the oil & gas, petrochemical, construction and marine industries. - Insulation Services Division: We specialise in supplying hot and cold insulation, passive fireproofing and industrial coatings and thermal spray aluminium to the marine, oil and gas, petrochemical and pharmaceutical industries. - Petrochemical & Environmental Engineering Services Division: We specialise in engineering repairs, maintenance, plant turnaround services as well as decontamination and recovery services to the petrochemical, manufacturing and infrastructure industries.
+- Systems Integration Division: We turn systems into solutions by providing Flow, Automation and Navigation solutions - Maintenance, Repair, Overhaul & Trading Division: We provide after-sales service support for the marine, oil & gas and infrastructure industries. - Precision Engineering Division: We design and build tooling systems, and provide turnkey production solutions for the aerospace, marine, medical, oil & gas, and electronic manufacturing industries. - Scaffolding Services Division: We provide scaffolding and alternative access solutions for the oil & gas, petrochemical, construction and marine industries. - Insulation Services Division: We specialise in supplying hot and cryogenic insulation, passive fireproofing and industrial coatings and thermal spray aluminium to the marine, oil and gas, petrochemical and pharmaceutical industries. - Petrochemical & Environmental Engineering Services Division: We specialise in engineering repairs, maintenance, plant turnaround services as well as decontamination and recovery services to the petrochemical, manufacturing and infrastructure industries. - Cleanroom, Air & Water Solutions Division: We specialize in cleanroom, air and water engineering solutions which includes tools hook up services, air pollution control scrubbers and water treatment plants for the semiconductor, oil and gas, power plant and municipality sectors.